 The continuous matching feature matches EDL Items to documents whenever you make a change to documents or EDL Item records.
 This feature is automatically enabled when you enable EDLs and activate batch matching.
 For details about using continuous matching, see Learn more in Working with EDLs.

-Note that continuous matching is disabled for documents you create or update in Document Migration Mode.
+Continuous matching is disabled for documents you create or update in Document Migration Mode.

 Batch matching evaluates all EDL Items with the Status field set to Active.

 If needed, you can change the scheduling, job owner, or document conditions.
-Note that you cannot create new jobs with the Match EDL Items job type.
+You cannot create new jobs with the Match EDL Items job type.
 If your Vault uses a document state like Not Needed, rather than deleting unneeded documents, you may want to add a condition that excludes documents in that status, so that Vault doesn’t include them in EDL Item matching document counts.
 Learn more about job scheduling.